Vaccines & Immunizations

-Everyone working around other people, no matter their industry, should be up to date on their vaccinations.
-From birth to 18 years, the Centers for Disease Control and Prevention recommend a safe dosage of various vaccines spaced out and administered at the appropriate times.
-Many of these vaccines require a second dose or booster, which must also be administered for the vaccine to be effective.
-These vaccines save lives and also prevent the spread of treatable diseases.
+Everyone who works around other people should be fully immunized—regardless of their industry.
+The Centers for Disease Control and Prevention (CDC) recommends a safe dosage of various vaccines [LINK] that are spaced out between birth and 18 years of age, administered at appropriate times.
+Many vaccines will require a second shot or booster dose for maximum effectiveness.
+A vaccine can save lives and prevent the spread of treatable diseases.

-Complying with industry vaccination requirements ensures that these workers will not contract these illnesses from their patients or colleagues; it also ensures they won’t transmit it either through interpersonal contact or the handling of materials that may contain or spread infections.
-People with weakened immune systems are most vulnerable to infection and illness, so it is vital that their caretakers are fully vaccinated.
+Complying with an industry’s vaccination requirements ensures that the company’s employees will not contract illnesses from colleagues or patients.
+It also ensures that they won’t transmit those diseases through personal contact or by handling materials that may contain or spread infections.
+Those with compromised immune systems are the most vulnerable, so their caretakers must be fully vaccinated.